nischalstumbeti/DigitalForensics-KARE_99230041300/Experiment 5.md

 ## Conclusion
 **Autopsy** simplifies digital investigations through its modular approach and user-friendly interface.
 It provides a complete forensic workflow, making it a valuable tool for both academic and professional forensic analysis.
 ---

-## Viva Questions

-1. What is the main purpose of using Autopsy in digital forensics?
-2. What are the types of data sources that can be added to Autopsy?
-3. Explain the role of ingest modules.
-4. How does the Timeline module assist investigators?
-5. Why is hash analysis important in forensic investigations?

----

 <br>